Use Power BI

 Enable Power BI visualizations in the organization

-Sign-in to Dynamics 365 as a user with the system administrator security role.
+Sign-in to Dynamics 365 for Customer Engagement apps as a user with the system administrator security role.

 Go to Settings > Administration > System Settings.